HufsaHaq/tellmewhen/README.md

 ## Project Structure
 ### Pages/Routes
-The different webpages can be found in the "src" folder, where each webpage is contained in a corresponding folder under the same name, and the content in a "page.jsx" file.<br><br>
+The different webpages can be found in the "src/app" folder, where each webpage is contained in a corresponding folder under the same name, and the content in a "page.jsx" file.<br><br>
 To demonstrate this, to create an "about" page, the structure of the project would look like

 ```tree